The Blended Learning Process

 The Hero’s Journey

 “The hero’s journey always begins with the call.
 One way or another, a guide must come to say, ‘Look, you’re in Sleepy Land.
 Wake.
 Come on a trip.
 There is a whole aspect of your consciousness, your being, that’s not been touched.
 So you’re at home here?
 Well, there’s not enough of you there.’
 And so it starts.” ―Joseph Campbell

 What is most interesting, this is a pattern that is found at the heart of many spiritual philosophies and religions.
 It is also one that we mirror in our learning strategy.
 Although the pattern takes shape using different characters across many cultures, the core elements of the story remain the same.
 This story resonates with us on a deep level because it describes the visionary journey of our own spiritual exploration.

 The Hero’s Journey is a story with a pattern involving three main phases.
 These phases revolve, intertwine, and overlap at times.
 If we look closely we’ll find this pattern in our own lives.
 This pattern cycles repeat over and over, again and again.
-We employ this blended learning strategy of the Hero’s Journey.
+This pattern fits well into our blended learning strategy.
 The three phases of this quest are awakening, transforming and inspiring.

 Phase One – Awakening

 In the first phase, (Awakening) people meet in small-groups (weekly or semi-weekly) (and now virtually) to build a foundation of basic terminology, knowledge, experience and meditative practices.
 We teach the benefits of using a journal to track our journey and experience, provide opportunities to learn several basic meditative practices and participate in other small group learning exercises.
 In this phase, we identify our strengths.
 Then we learn how to leverage them in many ways.
 This is the preparation phase enabling us to “ready” to learn deeper practices.

 Phase Two – Transforming